 September 19-29, 2024

-19 Essex St
+Various/Artists, 19 Essex St, NYC

-Victoria Keddie has designed a sculptural sound installation titled For the Record at Various/Artists as part of a new boxed vinyl LP release, “P’shal P’shaw,” released with Raster Media (DE).
+For the Record is a sculptural sound installation titled For the Record at Various/Artists as part of a new boxed vinyl LP release, “P’shal P’shaw,” released with Raster Media (DE).

 The storefront installation features custom lathe-cut "singles" made from the album, which are played through a 1982 Rock-ola Jukebox.
 A variety of hanging microphones capture each song, and custom software spatially and granularly manipulates the sound within the room.
 Participants are invited to play the jukebox.